Buzz Williams: Texas A&M

 On April 3, 2019, it was announced that Williams would be leaving Virginia Tech to take the same position at Texas A&M.

-In his first season, Williams brought the Aggies to a 16–14 (10–8 SEC) record, and earned himself SEC Coach of the Year honors by the Associated Press due to the strong finish to the regular season.
+In his first season, Williams took the Aggies to a 16–14 (10–8 SEC) record, and earned SEC Coach of the Year honors by the Associated Press with a strong finish to the regular season.
 As the team was about to tip off against Missouri in the SEC Tournament, the season was abruptly ended by the start of the COVID-19 pandemic.
+The team was known for Williams's trademark defense, but the transition to a new offensive scheme proved difficult, culminating in an average margin of victory just slightly over 8 points by season's end.

-The next year, the team was marred by illness from the ongoing pandemic and canceled a majority of their games before drudging to an 8–10 (2–8 SEC) record.
+The next year A&M had a promising season marred by the ongoing COVID-19 pandemic and canceled a majority of their games on their way to an 8–10 (2–8 SEC) record.

-In his third year as coach, the team found its most success to date under Williams as it went 20–11 (9–9 SEC) in the regular season.
-The team also fought all the way to the SEC championship game in the SEC tournament, defeating #4 Auburn and #15 Arkansas along the way before falling to #9 Tennessee in the finals.
-The team was expected by many to make it into the NCAA Tournament, but an 8 game losing streak in the regular season was the deciding factor against their entry.
-The team earned a spot as a 1 seed in the NIT, making it all the way to the championship game in Madison Square Garden before falling to Xavier.
-The team finished the season with a final record of 27–13 (9–9 SEC).
+In his third year as coach, the team found some success and went 20–11 (9–9 SEC) in the regular season.
+The team also fought all the way to the SEC championship game in the SEC tournament, defeating #4 Auburn and #15 Arkansas along the way before dropping the title game to #9 Tennessee.
+Though expected by many to make the NCAA Tournament, an 8 game losing streak in the regular season was the deciding factor against their entry.
+Earning a top seed in the NIT, Williams led the Aggies to the championship game in Madison Square Garden before falling to Xavier, finishing with a final record of 27–13 (9–9 SEC).

-SEC co-Coach of the year in 2022-23.
+Williams's fourth year was a roller coaster of sorts, but was nonetheless successful.
+Ranked in the Top 25 early in the season, out of conference losses to Murray State and Wofford within the first few weeks led to some early doubters.
+The team would turn it around, however, finishing the regular season with victory over #2 Alabama and a 23–8 overall record, 15–3 in conference, the most conference wins in Texas A&M history.
+The successful turnaround earned Williams his 2nd SEC Coach of the Year award in 4 years.
+The team's won 7 of 8 at the end of the season and into the SEC tournament before falling in the championship game to Alabama.
+Likely due to their early-season losses, A&M was given a 7-seed in the NCAA Tournament, despite being ranked 17th in the Top 25.
+This led to a difficult match-up against a hot Penn State team, who defeated the Aggies in the first round 76-59.